oppia/oppia-web-developer-docs/Tutorial-Learn-How-to-Fix-a-CI-Flake-waitFor-Statements.md

 Before you begin, ensure you have:
 - Set up your development environment.
 (If you haven't, follow the [Oppia setup instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia)).
-- Familiarize yourself with how E2E tests are used at Oppia.
+- Familiarize yourself with how [E2E tests are used at Oppia](https://github.com/oppia/oppia/wiki/End-to-End-Tests).
 - Familiarize yourself with the [Exploration Editor Page and its sub-tabs](https://oppia.github.io/#/TheExplorationEditor).

 ## Procedure

 ### Interpreting the Error Logs

+When tackling any CI failure, especially one occurring in an E2E test, the first step is to carefully interpret the error logs.
+Logs provide a detailed view of what went wrong during the test, and understanding how to read them will help you quickly identify the root cause.

+Here is the error log for this specific CI flake:

 ```python
 Error: Add Interaction button is not visible.